-In May, Attorney Richard Vetstein of the Massachusetts Real Estate Law Blog spoke at MassLandlords Charles River.
+In May of 2017, Attorney Richard Vetstein of the Massachusetts Real Estate Law Blog spoke at MassLandlords Charles River.
 Attorney Vetstein has handled over 5,000 evictions and gave a first-rate presentation.

 Housing Court Expansion

 Housing Court expansion has passed into law.
 The bill received 75 cosponsors, which by Massachusetts standards was a lot (a third of the legislature).
 The bill was supported by many, including District Court staff, who were glad to reduce their caseload.
 When fully funded, the expanded Housing Court will increase from nine judges to 15 state-wide.

 Landlords in the Greater Waltham/Charles River region must take especial care when filing.
 Tenants have absolute right to transfer the case from District Court to Housing Court.
 This can delay proceedings a couple of weeks.
 Also, because the I-90 & 128 interchange is close to the meeting point of several different Housing Court jurisdictions, Housing Court cases may be heard in courts far from where originally filed.

 District Court is not necessarily faster for owners.
 Criminal cases take priority in district court, so you can be delayed in getting a jury trial, if your tenant has called for one.

 Housing Court is not necessarily biased against owners.
 Some judges in the Housing Court have grown tired of tenant lies, which get repetitive year after year, and have moved away from their legal services background and tenant bias to dead-center, where they ought to be.
 Attorney Vetstein gave a specific example of this.